: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Finished reading: Beyond Welcome: Centering Immigrants in Our Christian Response to Immigration by …

 : Arthur Weasley, commenting on AI: “What have I always told you?
-Never trust anything that can …
+Never trust anything that can think …

 : Currently reading: Beyond Welcome: Centering Immigrants in Our Christian Response to Immigration by …